cgspeck/dockergui/README.md

 ##         EXPORTS AND VOLUMES         ##
 #########################################

-# Place whater volumes and ports you want exposed here:
+# Place whatever volumes and ports you want exposed here:

 ```

 ## Environment Variables

-The dockergui image uses serveral optional enviromnet variable.
+The dockergui image uses several optional environment variables.
 All the ones listed in the example above plus the following:

 `TZ` - This environment variable is used to set the [TimeZone] of the container.